STOR-i/Changepoints.jl/README.md

 # Usage

-As an example first we simulate a time series with multiple changes in mean and then segment it, using PELT and segmentation methods, plotting the time series as we go.
+As an example first we simulate a time series with multiple changes in mean and then segment it, using PELT, BS, CROPS, and segmentation methods, plotting the time series as we go.

 ## Simulation